Page MenuHomePhabricator

 and testing libc++ on Windows.
 For the shared DLL version of libc++

-always use the DLL runtime because this is the only sensible choice.
+always use the DLL runtime because this is the sensible choice to avoid

-libc++ now depends on c++experimental and therefore the libc++ DLL
+libc++ now depends on c++experimental and therefore the MSVC libc++ DLL

 requires a c++experimental DLL.
 Because of the cyclic dependencies